-- A. Provide continuing education to the public that will lead to a more complete understanding of planning and land use issues facing the town. - B. Create opportunities for citizen participation throughout all stages of planning, ordinance development, and policy implementation. - C. Maintain an implementation tool development review process whereby all interested parties are afforded an opportunity to influence the outcome. - D. Maintain a land use (agricultural, industrial, commercial, and residential) development review process whereby all interested parties are afforded an opportunity to influence the outcome.
+- A. Provide continuing education to the public that will lead to a more complete understanding of planning and land use issues facing the town. - B. Maintain an implementation tool development review process whereby all interested parties are afforded an opportunity to influence the outcome.

+C. Consider a land use (agricultural, industrial, commercial, and residential) development review process whereby all interested parties are afforded an opportunity to influence the outcome.